Mississippi absentee and mail ballot guide

 - Request deadline (in person): 3 days before Election Day

-- Deadline to return your ballot (by mail): Received by Election Day
+- Deadline to return your ballot (by mail): Postmarked by Election Day

 - Deadline to return your ballot (in person): You cannot hand-deliver your mail-in ballot in Mississippi.
 You must put your voted ballot in the mailbox.

 Mississippi absentee ballot rules